SWC-Advanced-Microscopy/StitchIt/README.md

 ## Licensing
 This software is distributed under the GPL v3 licence.
-This repository may be freely forked and shared if it is PUBLIC.
+This repository may be freely forked and shared so long as this licence is attached.
-If it is PRIVATE, please ask the author before sharing.